Things to know

 We call this book one of the wisdom books in the Old Testament*.
-But most of the book tells us about things that will not make us wise.
-Human wisdom has its limits.
+But much of the book tells us that human wisdom has its limits.
 But God’s commands show us the way to true wisdom.
 This is like what Moses said in Deuteronomy.

 Parts of the book include poems.
 This teacher used them to help us learn.
 He used poems to help us remember those lessons.

 Ecclesiastes 3:1–8 is an example of one of these poems.

 There’s a time for everything that is done on earth.